History of St. James

 Marie Mosely and Father Fleener began St. James Montessori School in the summer of 1968.
 There were 54 children ranging in age from 2½ to 4.
 Marie laid the foundation for the school, and even after her retirement in 1987 and passing in 2007, remains a driving force in each classroom.

 “The Montessori Method of education, developed by Dr. Maria Montessori, is a child-centered educational approach based on scientific observations of children from birth to adulthood.
 Dr. Montessori’s Method has been time tested, with over 100 years of success in diverse cultures throughout the world.
 It is a view of the child as one, who is naturally eager for knowledge and capable of initiating learning in a supportive, thoughtfully prepared, learning environment.
 It is an approach that values the human spirit and the development of the whole child—physical, social, emotional, cognitive.”
 American Montessori Society

 St. James Episcopal School provides a unique Christian Montessori environment for the children to grow and learn.
 All our children are introduced to Christianity through our Montessori curriculum as sharing God’s love is an integral part of our peaceful community.
-The toddlers participate in daily prayer and Bible stories played out on felt boards, while the Primary children attend Chapel twice a week and celebrate monthly Eucharist.
+The Toddler children participate in daily prayer and Bible stories played out on felt boards, while the Primary children attend Chapel twice a week and celebrate monthly Eucharist.